 Passengers on the Buses

 This could be a decision breaker because no doubt you want to take the hop-on hop-off bus to meet some awesome people and share your adventure with.
 The core of the hop-on hop-off buses are 20-something-year-old adventurous backpackers from all over the world.
 That said, you can really meet a range of personalities, which change with each busload.

 Although both Stray and Kiwi Experience have a mix of passengers, a pattern does seem to form on the buses in terms of the passengers they attract.
 On Kiwi Experience, there tends to be a larger crowd of 18-25-year-olds who are mostly from Europe.
 Stray attracts a slightly older 20-something crowd of varied nationalities.
 Stray passengers also tend to be more into hiking and exploring, while Kiwi Experience passengers enjoy jumping on the activities and an evening drink more.

 Then there’s the “party bus” comparison.
 Yes, Kiwi Experience has had a reputation of being a party bus, but how much the bus parties really depends on what passengers you happen to be sharing the bus with that day.
 If you want to drink every night, join that drinking group!
 If not, then there’s often a group to join to enjoy the downtime.
 And, let’s be honest, drinking games and parties are usually instigated by the driver!
 So, it could depend on which driver you get too.
-So when it comes to partying and drinking, both Kiwi Experience and Stay get its fair share.
+So when it comes to partying and drinking, both Kiwi Experience and Stray get their fair share.

 Either way, you’re bound to meet an interesting mix of people.
 Sometimes you find people you get along with so well that you might find yourself wanting to travel the whole route with them.

 See what it’s like to be a bus passenger in A Day in the Life of a Hop-On Hop-Off Bus Passenger.

 That’s it for our full comparison of Stray and Kiwi Experience.
 We have heaps of information on the hop-on hop-off buses in New Zealand, so check these articles out!